 David Sackett has a multi-decade career in Australian agriculture.
 As managing director of Growth Farms Australia he oversees over $450m of assets across a range of crops and livestock including sheep, beef, cotton and sugar.
-He spoke to Industry Moves about the group's latest wholesale offering, that will buy agricultural land and water rights and lease them to third-party farming businesses.
-David shared his passion for the sector, and ESG investing, and explained how it is 'growing' as a serious asset class.
+He speaks to Industry Moves about the group's latest wholesale offering, that will buy agricultural land and water rights and lease them to third-party farming businesses.
+He also shares his passion for the sector, and ESG investing, and explains how it is 'growing' as a serious asset class.

 - What made you decide to launch a fund of this nature?

 We have, for some years, believed that there is a need to provide a way for investors to get exposure to agriculture without it being totally tax driven, and without wearing all the ups and downs associated with the weather, prices, currency etc. We saw buying farms, and then leasing them to existing good farming businesses as the solution.
 Investors get the exposure to a different asset class, which has a very low correlation with other investment classes, while receiving low-risk rental income and land appreciation over time.

 " Some of the overseas pension funds have been early movers...”

 - Did you see the investment opportunity first, or the demand amongst primary producers or both?

 From my previous career as an agricultural consultant, we know there has always been strong demand from existing farmers to expand by leasing.
 It makes great sense in that they require less capital for expansion.
 The opportunity to develop the Australian Agricultural Lease Fund came out of a meeting with Providence Wealth a few years ago when we had a discussion about how to provide low risk agricultural exposure for their clients.
 We then went on to develop the concept into the fund.

 - You’ve already received investment from one cornerstone investor - Providence Wealth - what is the size of that investment and do you expect similar interest from other financial planning firms?